 Healthy Frittata Recipe: Anytime Meal

 Similar to a quiche, minus the processed grain-laden crust, this dish bursts with whole food healthiness.
-Check out my keto connector program where you will learn why removing the crust can turn this dish into a powerhouse way to begin or end your day.
+Removing the crust can turn this dish into a powerhouse way to begin or end your day.
 Complicated recipes can be barriers to many people sticking to healthy eating, but this simple healthy frittata recipe is packed with protein and nutrients and can be cooked in one pan!

 One of the key ingredients in this dish is asparagus.
 Not only is this vegetable tasty but it has a nice texture, but it is jammed with vitamins!

 Asparagus comes heavily equipped with B vitamins.
 These are the vitamins that are responsible for the digestion of starches and sugars which in turn helps your body regulate blood glucose.
 This is absolutely key when controlling appetite and fat storage.
 Asparagus is an excellent source of vitamin B1, a B complex vitamin also known as thiamin.
 The primary job of thiamin is its role in energy production and nervous system support.
 Both are essential for everyday functioning.

 Although thiamine is common in many foods, it is often destroyed either due to processing or when heat is applied during the cooking process.
 The best way to ensure you get enough thiamin daily is to consume a wide variety of whole foods.